 How Breast Tissue Normally Feels

 Breasts contain tissues of varying consistency.
 Glandular tissue – primarily felt in the upper, outer part of the breast – usually feels firm and slightly rope-like, bumpy or lumpy.
 Surrounding fat tissue – often felt in the inner and lower parts of the breast – is soft.
 You may find that breast-related symptoms, such as tenderness or lumpiness, differ over the course of your menstrual cycle.
-Breast tissue also changes as you age, typically becoming more fatty and less dense over time.
+Breast tissue also changes as you age, typically becoming fattier and less dense over time.

 When To Consult a Doctor

 Familiarity with your normal breast consistency will help you determine if there’s a change in your breasts.
 Consult your doctor if:

 - You find a breast lump that’s new or unusual and feels different from breast tissue in either breast

 - A new breast lump doesn’t go away after your next period